tum-pbs/pbdl-book/overview-equations.md

 For training we distinguish: the **training** data set drawn from some distribution, the **validation** set (from the same distribution, but different data), and **test** data sets with _some_ different distribution than the training one.
-The latter distinction is important!
+The latter distinction is important.
 For the test set we want _out of distribution_ (OOD) data to check how well our trained model generalizes.
 Note that this gives a huge range of possibilities for the test data set: from tiny changes that will certainly work,